ubcuas/gcom/projects/web-backend/README.md

 - SocketIO: For WebSocket support
 - Celery: for multithreading
 - Redis: Message Broker (you will need to install this seperately)

-### Poetry

-This project uses `poetry`.
-To install poetry, follow the guide on the website.
-Then run: `poetry install` to install required dependencies.
-Some relavent commands you may want to know:

-- `poetry shell` - Spawns and activates the poetry venv.
-Run `exit` to exit the venv
-- `poetry add <module>` - Add a dependency
-- `poetry remove <module>` - Remove a dependency
-- `poetry run <command>` - Run a command in the poetry venv without activating it

 ### Swagger